Two-color laser control of photocurrent and high harmonics in graphene: HHG Spectra

-When we apply a single CPL, the system possesses two types of dynamical symmetries associated with the two- and three-fold rotational symmetries.
-In the case of combining right- and left-handed CPLs, the "two-fold" type dynamical symmetry is broken, but the other "three-fold" symmetry remains, making only the $3n$-order harmonics disappear.
-For the final case of CPL and LPL, both types of dynamical symmetry are broken, leading to all order responses.
+When we apply a single CPL, the system possesses two types of dynamical symmetries associated with the two- and threefold rotational symmetries.
+In the case of combining right- and left-handed CPLs, the dynamical symmetry related to the twofold rotation is broken, but the other dynamical symmetry remains, making only the $3n$-order harmonics disappear.
+For the final case of CPL and LPL, both dynamical symmetries are broken, leading to all-order responses.

-Therefore, it can be understood that zeroth-order responses, i.e., DC photocurrent generation, occur only when applied light breaks both dynamical symmetries.
+Our numerical result in Fig.~\ref{fig:figure2} and the above selection rule also demonstrate that zeroth-order responses, i.e., DC photocurrent generation, occur only when applied light breaks both dynamical symmetries.
 Subsequent analyses of photocurrent generation will focus particularly on the two-color laser breaking these dynamical symmetries and we will assume $\tE_1=\tE_2=\tE$ for simplicity.

-\textit{Frequency and intensity dependence of photocurrent}--
+\section{Frequency and intensity dependence of photocurrent}